eli099/Snake-Game/README.md

 Another thing I couldn't figure out was how to stop the snake from moving back on itself in the opposite direction.

-My instructor helped me to see that if I stored the previous direction in a variable `oldDirection` then I could create another conditional statement (within the function) that would disallow the player from moving the snake in the direct opposite direction.
+My instructor helped me to see that if I stored the previous direction in a variable `oldDirection` then I could create another conditional statement (within the function) that would not allow the player to move the snake in the direct opposite direction.

 ```jsx
 // Outside keydown function